 Occupational lead absorption notifications

-This section provides information on occupational lead absorption notifications in people aged 15 years and over from 2014 to 2021.
+This section provides information on occupational lead absorption notifications in people aged 15 years and over from 2014 to 2023.
 The data comes from the Hazardous Substances Disease and Injury Reporting Tool (HSDIRT).
-Data before 9 April 2021 relates to a blood lead notification threshold of ≥0.48 µmol /L. From 9 April onwards, the notifiable threshold was set as ≥0.24 µmol/L. While no safe level of exposure to lead has been found, these are the notifiable thresholds currently set by the Ministry of Health [1].
+Data before 9 April 2021 relates to a blood lead notification threshold of ≥0.48 µmol /L. From 9 April onwards, the notifiable threshold was set as ≥0.24 µmol/L. While no safe level of exposure to lead has been found, these are the notifiable thresholds currently set by the Te Whatu Ora - Health New Zealand [1].

 Information about the data